DerrickDDInAI/nyc-crashes/README.md

 │
 └───core                    :directory contains all the core scripts of the program │   │   __init__.py
-│   │   download.py         :script to download the dataset in different size │   │
+│   │   download.py         :script to download the dataset in different size (written by BeCode) │   │
 │   └───assets              :contains the datasets and images
 ```